 Mark C. Long joined the Evans School faculty in 2004.
 Long is a professor of public policy and governance and adjunct professor of economics.
 He holds a Ph.D. and MA in Economics from the University of Michigan.
 He also holds an MPP from the University of Michigan, and a BA from DePauw University.
 He is affiliated with several centers including Scholars Strategy Network, West Coast Poverty Center, Center for Education Data & Research, and the Center for Studies in Demography and Ecology.

 Long was the winner of the Association for Public Policy Analysis and Management's 2002 Ph.D.
 Dissertation Award for the Best Ph.D.
 Dissertation in Public Policy and Management, the recipient of the American Educational Research Association’s Palmer O. Johnson award for “the highest quality of academic scholarship published in one of the [four] AERA journals during the 2008 volume year,” and co-recipient of the 2014 Wilder School Award for Scholarship in Social Equity and Public Policy Analysis (co-sponsored by the National Academy of Public Administration and the L. Douglas Wilder School of Government and Public Affairs) “for exemplary published scholarly articles that advances the public’s understanding of social equity.”

 Long is a co-editor of Journal of Policy Analysis and Management, and is Vice President and serves on the Policy Council of the Association for Public Policy Analysis and Management.

-Listen to interview by David Greene, National Public Radio’s Morning Edition, regarding alternatives to affirmative action in light of the Supreme Court’s decision in the case of Schuette v.
+Listen to the interview by David Greene, National Public Radio’s Morning Edition, regarding alternatives to affirmative action in light of the Supreme Court’s decision in the case of Schuette v.
 Coalition to Defend Affirmative Action, aired on April 25, 2014.

 Listen to the interview by David Hyde, KUOW’s The Record, regarding the proposal to raise Seattle’s minimum wage, April 24, 2014.